An airplane tacking off with Chicago Union Station in the background.

 Midway is the smaller of Chicago’s two airports, making navigation easier.
 It is my favorite airport in Chicago, and I have followed these instructions several times.

-Midway Airport serves a variety of domestic and international airlines, including Southwest Airlines, low-cost carriers like Allegiant, and regional international airlines such as Porter.
-Here is a complete list of airlines that operate from Midway.
+Midway Airport serves a variety of domestic and international airlines, including Southwest Airlines, low-cost carriers such as Allegiant, and regional international airlines like Porter.
+Here is a comprehensive list of airlines that operate out of Midway International Airport.

-The easiest way to reach Midway from downtown Chicago is the CTA Orange Line, which provides direct train service from the Loop to the airport.
+The easiest way to reach Midway from downtown Chicago is by taking the CTA Orange Line, which offers direct train service from the Loop to the airport.

 Cta train at a stop